-- 2. Working long distance with each other on a research program that uses data from Spitzer, IRSA, NED, and/or NStED, in conjunction with NOAO and NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.).
-You must be comfortable collaborating over phone and email. - 3.
-Meeting for 3 days in Pasadena, California at Caltech (specifically IPAC and the SSC) to work on the data and to understand the science process.
-Each team will decide when to meet
+2. Working long distance with each other on a research program that uses data from any of the IPAC holdings, including but not limited to IRSA, NED, and/or the NASA Exoplanet Archive, in conjunction with NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.).
+You must be comfortable collaborating over phone and email.

-(dates TBD, probably - but not necessarily - in the Summer of 2012).
-This program is primarily for teachers, but in order to support your educational efforts, you may have the opportunity to bring up to 2 students per teacher to IPAC.
-If you choose to bring students, they must be heavily involved in the project; more details will be available to the teachers in the program to help in selecting students.

-4. Attending the AAS meeting in Long Beach, CA in January 2013 to present results of your project, both from a scientific and educational perspective.
-Again, you may have the opportunity to bring up to 2 students per teacher to the AAS.
+- 3. Meeting for 3-4 days in Pasadena, California at Caltech (specifically IPAC and the SSC) to work on the data and to understand the process of doing your science.
+Each team will decide when to meet (dates TBD, probably but not necessarily in the Summer of 2013).
+This program is primarily for educators, but in order to support your educational efforts, we anticipate that you will have the opportunity to bring up to 2 students per teacher to IPAC.
+If you choose to bring students, they must be heavily involved in the project; more details will be available to the teachers in the program to guide in student selection. - 4.
+Attending the AAS meeting in National Harbor, MD (just across the border from Washington, DC) in January 2014 to present results of your project, both from a scientific and educational perspective.
+Again, we anticipate that you will have the opportunity to bring up to 2 students per teacher to the AAS.